Surprisingly Swift Evolution Observed in Lizard Species

 Green anoles are warm-weather reptiles that evolved on the Caribbean island of Cuba.
 They found their way to the mainland long ago, but a prolonged and extreme cold snap can really put the hurt on a population of anoles.
 The winter of 2013 did just that.
 Before that year's famed polar vortex hit, however, the research team collected anoles in August to find out just how cold one of these lizards could get before its motor function was compromised — that is, it couldn't right itself when knocked over.

-They collected anoles from five different sites across Texas, and found that when gradually cooled in a chamber in the lab, the individuals from the southernmost site became uncoordinated at around 52 degrees F (11 degrees C), but the ones collected from the northernmost site became unable to right themselves at around 43 degress F (6 degrees C).
+They collected anoles from five different sites across Texas, and found that when gradually cooled in a chamber in the lab, the individuals from the southernmost site became uncoordinated at around 52 degrees F (11 degrees C), but the ones collected from the northernmost site became unable to right themselves at around 43 degrees F (6 degrees C).

 Because the scientists already had genetic samples from the lizards in the first study, when, a few months later, temperatures plummeted to lows that hadn't been seen in 15 years, the researchers went out and collected some of the surviving lizards from all five sites.
 They placed them in the same cooling chambers and found the southernmost anoles exhibited much more cold resistance than the ones that had been collected back in the summer — they could now stand strong in the face of 43 degrees F (6 degrees C) temperatures.
-What identifies the changes as evolution rather than adaptation?
 RNA sequencing before and after the cold front also revealed significant differences between individuals from the southern genomic regions before and after the weather event.